liuniu1010/servaweb/README.md

 <!--
 edit runservermysql57.sh
-update <dbip> to the ip of the database, update <pathonhost> to your preferred data folder on the host -->
+update <dbip> to the ip of the database update <datapathonhost> to the preferred data folder on the host update <initpathonhost> to the folder contains initservamysql57.sql -->
 - ./runservamysql57.sh